openshift/rosa/docs/moactl_verify.md

 ### Options

 ```
   -h, --help            help for verify
+  -r, --region string   AWS region in which to run (overrides the AWS_REGION environment variable)
 ```

 ### Options inherited from parent commands